arodjr604/ROB_498_Final_Project_Ultra/INSTALL.md

     python scripts/cache_culane_ponits.py --root /path/to/your/culane

     # this will generate a culane_anno_cache.json file containing all the lane annotations, which can be used for speed up training without reading lane segmentation maps

+    # note that if this fails due to the program not having writting access to the program, then you can use the following command to fix it.
+There is likey a better way of allowing writing privildges, but this worked for when we were working with it

+    sudo chmod 777 ~/path/to/your/CULane

     ```
     #### **4.3 CurveLanes dataset**
     The directory arrangement of CurveLanes should look like: